-The Computer Validation Master Plan, is the starting point for validation, and hence the most important validation document.
+The Computer equipment qualification and Validation Master Plan, is the starting point for validation, and hence the most important validation document.
 It improves validation efficiency greatly by forcing all concerned to document, review, and discuss, the proposed methods and allotted responsibilities.
 It is an expected document with the FDA, and a mandated document with the EU.